OCD, Anxiety & Panic

 - Uneven hair appearance

-- Trichotillomania can affect hair on the scalp, eyebrows, eyelashes, or other parts of the body such as pubic area using fingers or tweezers.
+- Trichotillomania can affect hair on the scalp, eyebrows, eyelashes, or other parts of the body, such as the pubic area, using fingers or tweezers.

 Skin picking is a body-focused repetitive behavior (BFRB) that typically begins during adolescence, often with, or after the onset of, puberty around ages 13-15, but may also occur among children or adults.
 The condition affects between 1.4 and 5.4% of American adults and is experienced by women more often than men.